Tube train

 Buses

-Buses are a handy alternative to consider when Tube and train strikes, well, strike!
+Buses are a handy alternative to consider when Tube and train strike, well, strike!
 London has an extensive bus network with comprehensive coverage across the city.
-The adult fare for a single bus ride is £1.65, no matter where you are in the city or how long the journey is, and the maximum fare for pay as you go bus-only travel across any given day is capped at £4.95.
+The adult fare for a single bus ride is £1.65, no matter where you are in the city or how long the journey is, and the maximum fare for pay-as-you-go bus-only travel across any given day is capped at £4.95.
 London buses are also cashless, and accept contactless payments, Oyster cards and Travelcards.

 TfL bus strike 2022: Buses have planned strikes in November and December on multiple days.